St Margaret's Uniting Church, Hackett: History

 Services were initially held in school rooms until the completion and official dedication of the church building on 16 December 1967.

-It faces the Australian Catholic University's Canberra Campus (Signadou), built in 1963 as the Dominican Sisters' Teacher Training College, across Antill Street.
+It faces the Signadou Canberra Campus of the Australian Catholic University, built in 1963 as the Dominican Sisters' Teacher Training College, across Antill Street.

 The church is home to Meg's Toybox, the major toy library for North Canberra, and the Stepping Stones for Life disability support organisation.

 Tradition

 Worship at St Margaret's is in the liberal Protestant tradition of the Uniting Church in Australia.